cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 Before jumping into the design of the proposal, we define more formally the properties supported by the current implementation of the mempool.
 Then we state what properties the new mempool should offer to guarantee the desired QoS.

-The following definition is common to all properties.
+The following definitions are common to all properties.

+When attempting to add an incoming transaction to the mempool, the node first checks that it is not already in the cache before checking its validity with the application.

+:memo: _Definition_: We say that a node receives a transaction `tx` _for the first time_ when the node receives `tx` and `tx` is not in the cache.

+By this definition, it is possible that a node receives a transaction "for the first time", then gets the transaction evicted from the cache, and at a later time receives it "for the first time" again.
+The cache implements a Least-Recently Used (LRU) policy for removing entries when the cache is full.

-:memo: _Definition_: Given any two different transactions `tx1` and `tx2`, we say that `tx1` is *processed and disseminated before* `tx2` in a given node, when:
+:memo: _Definition_: Given any two different transactions `tx1` and `tx2`, in a given node, we say that:
+1. `tx1` is *validated before* `tx2`, when `tx1` and `tx2` are received for the first time, and `tx1`
+is validated against the application (via `CheckTx`) before `tx2`,
+1. `tx1` is *rechecked before* `tx2`, when `tx1` and `tx2` are in the mempool and `tx1` is
+re-validated (rechecked via `CheckTx`) before `tx2`,
-- `tx1` is reaped from the mempool to form a block proposal before `tx2`,
+1. `tx1` is *reaped before* `tx2`, when `tx1` is reaped from the mempool to be included in a block proposal before `tx2`,
-- `tx1` is rechecked before `tx2`, and
-- `tx1` is sent to a given peer before `tx2`.
+1. `tx1` is *disseminated before* `tx2`, when `tx1` is sent to a given peer before `tx2`.

+In 2, both transactions are rechecked at the same height, because both are in the mempool.

-Note that in the current implementation there is one dissemination routine per peer, so it could happen that `tx2` is sent to a peer before `tx1` is sent to a different peer.
+In 4, note that in the current implementation there is one dissemination routine per peer, so it could happen that `tx2` is sent to a peer before `tx1` is sent to a different peer.
+Hence the importance of expression "to a given peer" in that definition.

 ### Current mempool